jtransc/jtransc/README.md

 Kotlin Game Engine that uses JTransc for multiplatform: [https://github.com/soywiz/korge](https://github.com/soywiz/korge)

+Also there is a GDX backend using JTransc+Haxe: [https://github.com/jtransc/gdx-backend-jtransc](https://github.com/jtransc/gdx-backend-jtransc)

 JTransc

-# What is this?
+# Detailed: What is this?

-JTransc (Java Trans Compiler) is an AOT (ahead of time compiler) that compiles .class and .jar files into a target executable bundling all the required dependencies in a single file, without requiring a jitter or an external runtime.
+JTransc (Java Trans Compiler) is an AOT (ahead of time compiler) that compiles .class and .jar files into a target programming language / executable bundling all the required dependencies in a single file or folder, without requiring a jitter or an external runtime.

 At the beginning it generated as3 and javascript, but right now there are several targets: Javascript, Haxe, C++, and D.
 Haxe itself allow to target several other languages: JS, AS3, C++, C#, Java, PHP and Python.
 This in turn allows running the program on different platforms such as desktop, browsers and mobile.